beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 All incoming requests are handled by the `ApplicationController` which is implemented using a Kalix Action.

-1. upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
+1. Upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
-2. it will then create the User.
+2. It will then create the User.
-   1. the `UserEventsSubscriber` Action listens to the User's event
+3. The `UserEventsSubscriber` Action is listening to the User's event.
-   2. and mark the UniqueEmail entity as soon as it 'sees' that a User has been created.
+4. The `UniqueEmailEntity` is confirmed as soon as the subscriber 'sees' that a User has been created.

 ### Failure Scenario